Watering only when the moisture sensor switches on

 • #24568

-I have one OSPi Bought it, plus a moisture meter and a rain sensor.
-I would like to make a program for my green roof that should work as follows:
+I bought an OSPi, a humidity meter and a rain sensor.
+I would like to create a program for my green roof that should work like this:

-When the humidity sensor opens (reports that it is dry), the "Carport roof" zone should be started for x time units.
+When the moisture sensor opens (reports that it is dry), the “carport roof” zone should be started for x time units.

-If it is raining and the carport is being watered, the watering should stop.
-If the rain wasn't enough and the sensor says dry again, then the watering should start again.
+If it is raining and the carport irrigation is running, the irrigation should stop.
+If the rain wasn't enough and the sensor says it's dry again, then the irrigation should start again.

-Is that feasible, or am I seeing it as too complex?
+Is this feasible, or am I seeing it as too complex?

 #24569

-That simply means: Do not water if the moisture sensor says damp or the rain sensor says rain
+That simply means: Don't water if the moisture sensor says wet or the rain sensor says rain

-A delay simply has to be entered for the moisture sensor, otherwise it will switch as soon as you water (>watering time).
-Everything stays at 0,0 for the rain sensor
+You just have to enter a delay into the moisture sensor, otherwise it switches on as soon as you water (>watering time).
+With the rain sensor everything stays at 0.0

 Is therefore possible